paulalewis/kotlin-age/README.md

 About
 -----

-This software was originally created for my thesis to test the UCT algorithm in various domains.
+This library is a framework for creating turn based domains and custom agents to play in those domains.

 Domains:
 - [backgammon](https://en.wikipedia.org/wiki/Backgammon)